loganthorneloe/ml-road-map/README.md

 This guide is free and will always be free.
 You can support it (for free) by:
 * [Following me on X](https://twitter.com/loganthorneloe) so I can share this info with more people
-* Star this repo and share this roadmap on your socials
+* Star this repo and share this road map on your socials
 * Join my machine learning network: [Society's Backend](https://societysbackend.com)
 ## Getting Started
 Things to Know Before You Begin: